Robert Veverka

 Robert Veverka (born 18 November 1976) is a Czech municipal politician and activist.
 He is a representative of district Prague 2, a member of the Prague 2 Safety Commission, and a cannabis legalization activist.
-He has been repeartedly elected to the Prague 2 council as an independent candidate with the support of the Czech Pirate Party.
+He has been repeatedly elected to the Prague 2 council as an independent candidate with the support of the Czech Pirate Party.
 From 2010 to 2022, he was editor-in-chief of the magazine Legalizace (Legalization), which was ironically declared "illegal" and was forced to cease publication in a high-profile freedom of the press case.

 Life

 Veverka was born on 18 November 1976 in Prague.
 He graduated from grammar school in Prague and afterwards from a business academy in 1995.
 He ten worked as an independent contractor in IT.
 He spent time abroad from 1999 to 2007 in the United States, the Netherlands, and Australia.

 Legalizace.cz

 In 2010, Veverka became chairperson of the voluntary association Legalizace.cz, which focuses on initiatives to end cannabis prohibition and legislate the legalization of cannabis in the Czech Republic.
 The same year, he also started publishing the bi-monthly magazine Legalizace, of which he is also editor-in-chief.
 Since 2018, he has also been an associatte editor of the bi-monthly magazine Konopí (English version: Cannabis Therapy) vydávaném od roku 2018, který se zabývá fenoménem konopí pro léčebné účely.
 Working for Legalizace.cz, he also organizes Prague's Million Marihuana March, which has been taking place annually in May since 2000.